Ingredients to Avoid in Body Care | Everlasting Organics

 Shampoo, body wash, face wash, toothpaste, and any foaming cleanser

 Don't confuse SLS with SLSa.
 Sodium Lauryl Sulfate (SLS) is the harsh detergent described above.
-Sodium Lauryl Sulfoacetate (SLSa), despite its similar name, is a gentle, naturally derived cleanser made from coconut and palm oils — safe for sensitive skin, biodegradable, and approved for clean beauty.
+Sodium Lauryl Sulfoacetate (SLSa), despite its similar name, is a gentle, naturally derived cleanser made from coconut and palm oils — safe for sensitive skin, biodegradable, and approved for clean beauty formulation.

 Synthetic Fragrance Hidden Chemical Blend